0cjs/8bitdev/src/objects.md

 Objects are allocated on the heap with both address and size [aligned] to a two word (four byte) boundry.
 Objects in the heap either:
-- start with a heapdata header giving type and length information, followed object data, of arbitrary length; or
+- start with a heapdata header giving format and length information, followed object data, of arbitrary length; or
 - are a cons cell of two pointer words, the _car_ followed by the _cdr_.

+Unallocated heap elements must be initialized to "empty" cons cells of `(nil,nil)`.

 Given an arbitrary (properly aligned) address in the heap we cannot tell if it points to a cons cell or a heapdata object because it might point into the middle of a heapdata object; thus walking the entire heap must be done by starting at its lowest location in memory.
-(Unallocated heap elements must be initialized to "empty" cons cells of `(nil,nil)`.)

 This allows us to tag pointers in the following way:
 - Heapdata headers are never pointers, because they must be